-Message from the Associate Vice President for Graduate Studies
+Message from the Associate Vice Provost for Graduate Studies

 The Office of Graduate Studies offers various workshops and trainings throughout the year to meet the needs of graduate students and faculty.

 It is the mission of the ODU PFF program to expose graduate students and post-doctoral fellows to the diverse roles, responsibilities, and rewards of an academic career.
 In doing so it focuses particularly on the teaching and service roles sometimes not included in doctoral training.

 The Graduate Student Organization’s purpose is to identify and protect the rights of graduate students, to advance their interests through professional development, and to promote graduate student participation in Old Dominion affairs.